DevAggarwal03/Gaia_Autonomous_Hackathon/README.md

 # Web3TV

-Web3TV is a decentralized movie platform built on the **Mantle APAC Chain**, developed during the **Gaia Autonomous Hackathon**.
+Web3TV is a decentralized movie platform built on the **Sepolia Chain**, developed during the **Gaia Autonomous Hackathon**.
 The platform offers a secure and fair way to upload, purchase, and watch movies using blockchain and NFT technology.

 ## Key Features

 ### Admin Side
 1. **Movie Encryption & Upload:** Movies are encrypted using **CryptoJS** for added security and uploaded to the **IPFS** network.
-2. **Blockchain Integration:** Metadata and movie details are stored on the **Mantle APAC Chain** after a transaction confirmation via MetaMask.
+2. **Blockchain Integration:** Metadata and movie details are stored on the **Sepolia Chain** after a transaction confirmation via MetaMask.

 ### User Side
 1. **NFT-based Ownership:** Users can purchase movies and receive an **NFT** as proof of ownership, enabling access to the content.